microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/theory-1.md

 - **People knowledge** - enables you to build an agent to answer questions about individuals in an organization.
 - **Teams messages** - enables you to equip the agent to search through Teams channels, teams, meetings, 1:1 chats, and group chats.
 - **Dataverse knowledge** - enables you to add a Dataverse instance as a knowledge source.
+- **Scenario models** - enables you to add task-specific models.
+- **Meetings**- enables you to build an agent to search for information about meetings in the organization.